terrabakky/documentation-api/Settings.md

     2. If creating organisation-level settings you must provide ONLY the organisationId and NOT the accountId.
     3. Only ADMIN users can create organisation-level settings.
     4. With organisation-level user-based (email & sms) settings, the onus is on you to ensure these users have at least read-only access to all accounts.
-3. Guidelines for writing the setting filter:
-    1. if you want checks of all

 ##### Endpoints: